jcocozza/rct/README.md

 As such, the intended use of rct is running the rct server on your local machine as a background process with the rct client on the remote.
 (Typically, it is very easy to copy locally and paste into remote.
 The reverse is usually not so easy.)

+It is also important to not that the client will fail silently if verbose is not enabled.

 ## Example

 Using the diagram above, we have 2 config files (one on each machine).